 The Resource Groups in Dashbird is a unique feature that allows you to view the distributed components of your serverless systems as a single unit.
 Resource groups allow you to organize different parts of your system and segregate them based on the business or system logic.
 This allows you to achieve decentralization and implement the microservices design philosophy at the system architecture level while allowing you close supervision and visibility at a snapshot over the entire stack.

 Consider a serverless system having a decentralized system logic consisting of a collection of Lambda functions that serve different parts of the system logic.
 In case of an error, troubleshooting Lambda functions individually is much harder than debugging them as a single unit that serves one part of the system logic.

-A Project in Dashbird is basically a group of Lambdas.
-You can create as many Projects, each containing as many Lambdas as you would like.
-The same Lambda can be assigned to multiple Projects as well.
+☝️ You can create as many Resource Groups, each containing as many resources as you would like.
+The same resource can be assigned to multiple Groups as well.

-Dashbird will provide a custom metrics dashboard, as well as a central repository of errors and alerts particular for each Project.
+Dashbird will provide a custom metrics dashboard, as well as a central repository of errors and alerts particular for each Group.

-Consider multiple Lambdas taking care of processing customer orders in an e-commerce system, for instance:
+For instance, consider the following use case consisting of multiple Lambdas taking care of processing customer orders in an e-commerce system:

 - Lambda 1: receives and validates the order

 - Lambda 2: checks for inventory or delivery conflicts